 Toward the end of the hiring process, see if it’s possible to have your job finalists spend some time shadowing existing employees.

+This serves two objectives.
+First, candidates get an unfiltered look at the job they’d be performing, so there’s less risk of unpleasant surprises and post-hire buyers’ remorse.
 Second, by pairing these finalists with the best employees (the ones who embody the desired attitude), your existing staff can help identify those applicants who have the right stuff.